Advertisement

 Share the news

-There are a couple of approaches you can take when sharing information about your diagnosis.
+There are a few different approaches you can take when sharing information about your diagnosis.
 Guaqueta says she gives patients the option to speak with loved ones themselves or to make an appointment to come in and discuss it together.
-The advantage of a family appointment is that the doctor can answer everyone’s questions at once.
+The advantage of a family appointment is that a healthcare provider can answer everyone’s questions at once.
 Meeting together can also lend emotional support, reinforcing the idea that you’re not going it alone.
-It also helps to have a second set of ears taking in the information.
+It helps to have a second set of ears taking in information, as well.

-Guaqueta is adamant that her patients let family members, including children, know right away.
+Deciding whether to tell children about your breast cancer can be tough.
+Guaqueta recommends that her patients let family members, including children, know right away.
 “The sooner you discuss your diagnosis, the sooner you're able to move forward with the rest of the things that you have to do,” she says.

 Learn your family history